rabbiabe/dsf-oscillator-pico/README.md

 2. Pass the newly calculated `param_a` to the oscillator and store the returned sample value
 3. Send the sample value to the DAC

-I added some error checking for out-of-bound DAC values but at this point I am fairly confident that the oscillator can't return an invalid value and you could probably just pass send the return value from `osc.getNextSample()` directly to the DAC.
+I added some error checking for out-of-bound DAC values but at this point I am fairly confident that the oscillator can't return an invalid value and you could probably just pass the return value from `osc.getNextSample()` directly to the DAC.

 ### `void buttons_cb(uint gpio, uint32_t event_mask)`
 Button interrupt callback function.